- Police Department

 View our public invoicing rates below.

-To check the status of your pending records request, or to make a payment on your request invoice, click the link above.
+To check the status of your pending records request, or to make a payment on your request invoice, click this link.
 You will need your specialized Request Number and Security Key that was provided to you when you made the records request.

-If you have questions regarding reports or police records, please contact us at:
+If you have questions regarding reports or police records, please contact the Daphne Police Department Records Division.

 Please be advised that the Daphne Police Department does charge for the reproduction of documents, to include but not limited to, all police reports, audio and/or video recordings, photographs and Total Station equipment use.